Gabatrix: The Shira Maneuver

 “I wouldn’t worry about that,” Whittaker replied with his gruff voice.
 “The new parts will be coming shortly.”

 “Even then,” Obasi warned.
-“It is a sign that the system is fully degraded now than ever.”
+“It’s a sign that the system is fully degraded now than ever.”

 “You worry too much,” Manthan replied with glee.
 “We can conduct all the repairs in space.”

-Whittaker said nothing at first as his eyes went and looked at the protruding antennas.
-Getting the main communications array online was quickly being overridden by the sensors that were falling apart.
+Whittaker said nothing at first, his focus wandering to the protruding antennas.
+Getting the main communications array online was being quickly overshadowed by the sensors that were failing.
 Lack of parts made this nearly impossible to fix, and the chief engineer was fully aware of it.

 “I don’t suppose you have any ideas on how to fix the system, Shira?”
 Whittaker asked her without turning his head to her.